 log_min_duration_statement = 0 log_line_prefix = '%t [%p]: user=%u,db=%d,app=%a,client=%h ' log_checkpoints = on log_connections = on log_disconnections = on log_lock_waits = on log_temp_files = 0 log_autovacuum_min_duration = 0 log_error_verbosity = default lc_messages='en_US.UTF-8' lc_messages='C'

-The above changes requires you to perform a PostgreSQL restart.
+The above changes require you to perform a PostgreSQL restart.

 systemctl restart postgresql